keystonejs/keystone/examples/custom-field-view/README.md

-## Base Project - Task Manager
+## Feature Example - Custom Field View

-This base project implements a simple **Task Management** app, with `Tasks` and `People` who can be assigned to tasks.

-You can it as a starting place for learning how to use Keystone.
-It’s also a starter for other [feature projects](../).
+This project demonstrates how to create a custom field view for a JSON field.
+This custom field view allows users to add, edit and remove navigation items from a list

 ## Instructions